 Log Home Interior Stain, Sealing, Log Cabin Interior Finishing, Refinishing, Restoration Sanding MD, VA, WV, PA, DE

-Many of today’s log homes and log cabins are chinkless, but older historic log homes and log cabins from circa 1700 or 1800 have chinking made from mortar and other substances.
-Chinking removal or chinking repair work for log homes may need to be performed to correct a variety of problems that may effect your logs.
+Many of today’s log homes cabins are chink-less.
+However, older historic log homes and log cabins from circa 1700 or 1800 have chinking made from mortar and other substances.
+Chinking removal or chinking repair work for these log homes may need to be performed to correct a variety of problems effecting your logs.
 Your home should be inspected for signs of rot, and decay and treated if necessary at that time.
 If you own a home built prior to 1978 you need to read Renovate Right to learn about the potential hazards of lead paints in your home.

 Also, bare wood in the kitchen is subject to both moisture and grease.
-Exposed bare logs in the bathroom offer an environment that is perfect for mildew infestation so set in on the logs.
+Exposed bare logs in the bathroom offer an environment that is perfect for mildew growth on the logs.
 Sometimes log home owners will purchase an inappropriate clear finish from a hardware store and apply it.
-While this does offer some protection to the interior logs, it may leave an unsightly halo when the coating yellows and the log home owner goes to move a wall hanging, creating the need for refinishing.
-Applying a clear finish that offers UV protection without yellowing the logs is important to most owners and also to prospective buyers, who should look behind wall hangings when walking through a home.
+While this does offer some protection to the logs, it may leave an unsightly halo when the coating yellows and the log home owner goes to move a wall hanging, creating the need for refinishing.
+Applying a clear finish that offers UV protection without yellowing the logs is important not only to most owners but also to prospective buyers.
+Prospective buyers typically look for things like this during walk through.

-If you are in need of specialized interior maintenance or restoration for you log home or cabin, call See Dirt Run!™ Inc. We can help!
+The process involved in restoring the interior of a newer or historic log home is very demanding and requires keep attention to detail.
+If you are in need of specialized interior work for you log home or cabin, call See Dirt Run!™ Inc. We can help!
 To view more beautiful examples of our work as well as video testimonials from some of our clients, visit our photo and video gallery today!
 We’re glad to help you with any questions about log home interior stain or sealers.